As Slow as Possible: The instrument

 An organ was built specifically for the performance.
 It is in the church's right transept, with the bellows in the left transept.

 In 2011, the organ was encased in acrylic glass to reduce the volume, likely due to potential noise complaints.

 Performance

 The Halberstadt performance started on September 5, 2001, with a rest lasting until February 5, 2003, when the first pipes played.
 Sandbags depress the organ's pedals to maintain the notes.
 On July 5, 2008, two more organ pipes were added alongside the four already installed and the tone became more complex at 15:33 local time.
 The bellows provide a constant supply of air to keep the pipes playing.
 On July 5, 2012, two more organ pipes were taken out, and two were in the organ.
-The note last changed on February 5, 2024.
-The performance is scheduled to end on September 4, 2640.
+The note last changed on August 5, 2026.
+The performance is scheduled to end on September 5, 2640.
+All notes are played on the 5th day of the month.